rachitkatariya/myportfolio/README.md

 This is my personal portfolio website created using HTML, CSS, JavaScript and Tailwind CSS.
 It is fully responsive, ensuring a seamless experience on both desktop and mobile devices.
 It's a showcase of my skills, and projects, and you can explore it [here](rachitkatariya.netlify.app).

 ### 👀 Website Preview
-You can check out the website hosted using GitHub Pages at- rachitkatariya.netlify.app
+You can check out the website hosted using GitHub Pages at- https://rachitkatariya.netlify.app/
 ### 🛠️ Languages and Tools Used

 <p align="center">